 It certainly could in the short term while your body adjusts.
 However, unless you dramatically changed the foods you eat along with eating just once per day, then no, there really should not be an issue long term.

-As stated, short-term eating all your food in just one meal will put stress on your digestive system that’s a near certainty.
+As stated, eating all your food in just one meal will put stress on your digestive system.
+That’s a near certainty.
 How that translates into your bowel movements is another thing entirely.

 How Much Weight Can You Lose On OMAD In A Week Or A Month?